SharkSnack/shiren-4/content/guides/faq.md

 |Worthy Shield|Same location.
 (Can also obtain it by leveling up a Shoddy Plank)|
 |Trapper Bracelet|Shops found on deeper floors of Trap Zone|
 |Sturdy Hammer|Elite shops on deeper floors of Banana Kingdom.|

-### Monster Related

-#### What do I do about N'mach / N'dup inside the storehouse?

-You can't identify disguised N'mach / N'dup using Identify Scroll or Identify Bracelet.

-Lose the items:

-1. Sell suspicious items.

-Keep the items:

-1. Withdraw suspicious items.
-2. Go to Emerald Terrace and find a N'dubba type monster.
-(13-18F, 24-36F)
-3. Throw an Extinction Scroll at the N'dubba type monster.
-    - Any disguised N'mach or N'dup will be converted into real items.